null

 celtic-3-tiles.jpg

 The strong graphical relationship between Celtic design and Aran patterns can be seen clearly in Celtic stones, crosses and Celtic jewellery.
-By the first century AD, the very first heavy Aran garments such as blankets where being produced on the Islands using primitive needles.
+By the first century AD, the very first heavy Aran garments such as blankets were being produced on the Islands using primitive needles.

 Religious Roots